edibotopic/qute-start/readme.md

 This does **absolutely nothing fancy**.

-There are no editable text fields, javascript interactivities or conveinient configuration files.
+There are no editable text fields, javascript interactivities or convenient configuration files.

 If you want to customise something just change the `.css` and `.html` in the index file.